theotchlx/deepthought/README.md

 Linkerd needs the Gateway API to be installed in the cluster, as it is the default ingress controller.

-The following installs the Gateway API to the cluster:
+The following installs the latest Gateway API version compatible with the current Linkerd edge version to the cluster:

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.2.1/standard-install.yaml